Inflectra/rapise-documentation/docs/RVL/Variables.md

 ### Auto Assignment

-There are two auto assigned variables in RVL:  `LastResult` and `LastObject`.
-If an action returns some value then it is assigned to `LastResult`. `LastObject` is effectively an alias to the last used object in **Object** column.
+There are two auto-assigned variables in RVL: `LastResult` and `LastObject`.
+If an action returns a value, it is assigned to `LastResult`. `LastObject` is effectively an alias to the last used object in the **Object** column.

 | Flow | Type       | Object | Action       | ParamName | ParamType | ParamValue     |
 | ---- | ---------- | ------ | ------------ | --------- | --------- | -------------- |
 |      | **Action** | Global | GetOsVersion |           |           |                |
 |      | **Action** | Tester | Message      |           | variable  | **LastResult** |

-This snippet prints OS version to the report.
+This snippet prints the OS version to the report.

 ## Using